Willy Adames Player Props: Brewers vs. Reds

 Willy Adames At The Plate

-- Adames has an RBI in 26 of 82 games this season, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- Adames has driven home a run in 26 games this year (31.3%), including more than one RBI in 12% of his games and producing three or more of his team's runs on seven occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.